godderis/Paleoclim-CNRS.github.io/_tools/IPSL_config.md

 #### 1. Generation of simulation directory

-- Copy the LMDZOR config.card in the $CCCWORKDIR/MODELE/modipsl/config/IPSLCM5A2 directory
+- Copy the LMDZOR config.card in the $CCCWORKDIR/MODELE/modipsl/config/IPSLCM5A2 directory (you can also copy it from a previous simulation)
 - Modify the config.card :
     -	JobName= Name_Experiment [example : LMDZOR-SimulationNAme)]
-    -	DateBegin=1848-01-01
+    -	DateBegin=1854-01-01
-    -	DateEnd=1848-12-30
+    -	DateEnd=1854-12-30
 - Create the directory [../../libIGCM/ins_job]

  ``` bash